Back to LiftMaster Guides

 • Door starts to close then stops and reverses

-• Yellow sending sensor working but door still wont close
+• Yellow sending sensor working but the door still will not close

 Recognize these?
 Here's what usually causes it.